 - It’s easier to talk about others than themselves.

-- They are envy of the other person.
+- They are envious of the other person.

-- They become the centre of attention when they share a gossip.
+- They become the center of attention when they share a gossip.

 - It makes them feel like part of the group when they have something interesting to share.